quicwg/base-drafts/draft-ietf-quic-recovery.md

 kPersistentCongestionThreshold:
 : Number of consecutive PTOs after which network might be considered to be experiencing persistent congestion.
-The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, similar to Tail Loss Probe (TLP) in TCP {{TLP}} {{RACK}}.
+The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP) {{TLP}} {{RACK}}, before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO) {{?RFC5681}}.
 The RECOMMENDED value for kPersistentCongestionThreshold is 2, which is equivalent to having two TLPs before an RTO in TCP.

 ### Variables of interest {#vars-of-interest}